wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

 Network connections monitoring
 ------------------------------

-On the manager and on the agents for Linux systems, network connections monitoring is also configured by default upon installation.
-The `netstat` command is used along with the :ref:`check_diff option <rules_check_diff>` to monitor for changes in listening TCP sockets.
+After installing Wazuh, a configuration for network connections monitoring is set by default on the manager and agents for Linux systems.
+The ``netstat`` command is used along with the :ref:`check_diff <rules_check_diff>` option to monitor for changes in listening TCP sockets.
 If the output changes, the system will generate an alert.

 .. code-block:: xml